-- The sole director of the corporate trustee - Or one of only two directors of the corporate trustee, where the member is not an employee of the other director, unless the two are related.
+• one of only two directors of the corporate trustee, where the member is not an employee of the other director, unless the two are related.

-Alternatively, you can have a single-member SMSF with two individual trustees - the member and one other individual, provided the member is not an employee of the other trustee, unless they are related.
+Alternatively, you can have a single-member SMSF with two individual trustees - the member and one other individual, provided the member is not a non-relative employee of the other trustee.